g8os/EFBD/docs/zeroctl/commands/import.md

 > (!)
 Remember to use the same (snapshot) name, crypto (private) key and the compression type, as you used while exporting the backup in question.
+>
+> The crypto (private) key has a required fixed length of 32 bytes, and cannot be all zeroes.

 If an error occured during the import process, blocks might already have been written to the block storage.